 There is - with few exceptions - no sound without space and no space without sound.
 But which criteria do we use to create space?
 How does a space create atmosphere?
 And what makes a sonic experience feel spatial?
 The design of sonic spaces has enormous potential; what we hear strongly influences how we perceive visual stimuli.
 Therefore, space should be consciously designed with and for sound.

-Audio Scenography is at the core of Idee und Klang’s work and spatial sound composition is its specialty.
+Audio Scenography is at the core of Idee und Klang Audio Design’s work and spatial sound composition is our specialty.
 It is no surprise then, that we explore and actively research all possible facets of spatial sound creation.
 All these techniques run under the name 3D-Audio.
 Different to the AROS which uses the actual room as a resonating body, these systems project a virtual sonic space into a physical space, similar to a 3D projection onto a movie screen.
 This allows the simulation of any desired space and the position of sounds within.

 The systems can be broadly categorised as follows: